-In the following section we will review 4 of the best scopes for .308 rounds and let you know where and how they perform best.
-We will also tell you what we don’t like about them, so you know what to expect when getting one of them for your rifle.
+In the following section, we will review 4 of the best scopes for .308 rounds and let you know where and how they perform best.
+We will also tell you their advantages and disadvantages, so you know what to expect in getting one of them for your rifle.

-It is an extremely durable scope, constructed from aircraft grade aluminum, that will stand up to the recoil of a .308 cartridge for thousands of rounds.
-This scope is also built to perform in poor weather conditions as well as on warm and sunny days.
+It is also an extremely durable scope, constructed from aircraft-grade aluminum.
+Additionally, this scope will stand up to the recoil of a .308 cartridge for thousands of rounds.
+It is also built to perform in poor weather conditions as well as on warm and sunny days.

 You won’t have any trouble getting a clear sight on your target even under rough conditions, often encountered when hunting, since it’s O-ring sealed in key places and filled with argon and krypton gas making it fog- and waterproof.

-The lenses of this scope use Leupold’s lense coating system for one of the best images optics can provide.
-Even when in low light settings, you will have no issue picking up your target.
+In addition, the lenses of this scope use Leupold’s lens coating system for one of the best images optics can provide.
+Even when in low-light settings, you will have no issue picking up your target.
 It also offers a very generous eye relief for comfortable mounting and shooting and has a great field of view, even at higher magnification settings.

-This scope is parallax free up to 150 yards and can be easily adjusted past this point for more accurate shooting.
+Furthermore, this scope is parallax-free up to 150 yards and can be easily adjusted past this point for more accurate shooting.

-The Leupold Mark AR Mod 1 is an all around fantastic 308 rifle scope for not only a .308 chambered firearm but any firearm where the shooter is serious about durability and accuracy shot after shot.
+Overall, the Leupold Mark AR Mod 1 is an all-around fantastic .308 rifle scope for not only a .308 chambered firearm but any firearm where the shooter is serious about durability and accuracy shot after shot.

 - Hold Zero